ziglang/fetch-them-macos-headers/README.md

 3. Fetch headers into `libc/include/`.
 The `fetch` command will automatically fetch for both `x86_64` and `aarch64` architectures by default.

-    3.1.
-Fetch from the system-wide, latest SDK.
+    1. Fetch from the system-wide, latest SDK.

     ```
     $ ./zig-out/bin/fetch_them_macos_headers fetch
     ```

-    3.2.
-(Optional) Fetch from a custom SDK by explicitly specifying sysroot path.
+    2. or fetch from a custom SDK by explicitly specifying sysroot path.

     ```
     $ ./zig-out/bin/fetch_them_macos_headers fetch --sysroot <path>